-The Resource Leak Checker relies on the type qualifiers of two other checkers: the Must Call Checker (Section 27.1) and the Called Methods Checker (Section 7.3).
+The Resource Leak Checker relies on the type qualifiers of two other checkers: the Must Call Checker (Section 28.1) and the Called Methods Checker (Section 7.3).
 You might need to write qualifiers from either type hierarchy.
 The most common annotations from these checkers that you might need to write are:

-@MustCall(String[] value) for example on an element with compile-time type Object that might contain a Socket.
-See Section 27.1.

-@InheritableMustCall(String[] value) on any classes defined in your program that have must-call obligations.
-See Section 27.2.

-@EnsuresCalledMethods on a method in your code that fulfills a must-call obligation of one of its parameters or of a field.
+- @MustCall(String[] value) for example on an element with compile-time type Object that might contain a Socket.
+See Section 28.1. - @InheritableMustCall(String[] value) on any classes defined in your program that have must-call obligations.
+See Section 28.2. - @EnsuresCalledMethods and/or @EnsuresCalledMethodsOnException on a method in your code that fulfills a must-call obligation of one of its parameters or of a field.
 See Section 7.3.